 Sesame crumbed fish and greens salad

 Looking for new ways to serve fish?
 This crispy, sesame crumbed white fish is a delicious way to enjoy the best of New Zealand’s kaimoana.
-Complimented perfectly by our long stemmed broccoli salad, dressed in an Asian-inspired ginger sesame dressing – we guarantee the kids will love it!
+Complimented perfectly by our long stemmed broccoli salad, dressed in an Japanese-inspired ginger sesame dressing – we guarantee the kids will love it!

 - 250g long stemmed broccoli, trimmed